-According to data released by the Ministry of Family, Labour and Social Services, the total amount of funds provided to workers during the COVID-19 period amounts to 29.7 billion TL as of 1 August 2020.
-If we look at how this amount is distributed, we see that 16.5 billion TL has been paid in short-term work allowance, 2.8 million TL in wage support in cash, 3.1 million TL for unemployment allowance, and 7.3 billion TL for a social support programme.
+According to data released by the Ministry of Family, Labour and Social Services, the total amount of funds provided to workers during the Covid-19 period is 52.7 billion TL as of 13 February 2021.
+If we look at how this amount is distributed, we see that 27.7 billion TL is paid for short-term work allowance, 8.3 billion TL for wage support in cash, 5.1 billion TL for unemployment allowance, 3.2 billion TL for normalization support and 8.4 billion TL for social support program.

 Regulations within the scope of OHS